stanford-portal/stanford-portal.github.io/affiliates_and_sponsors.md

 # Membership

-Our corporate members are a vital and integral part of Portal.
-Not only do membership fees provide essential funding for the center's activities, but members also have the opportunity to pose research challenges from the real world and collaborate with the center on solutions.
+Our member companies are a vital and integral part of Portal.
+Not only do membership fees provide essential funding for the center's activities, but members also have the opportunity to pose research challenges from the real world and engage with the center on solutions.

 | Industry Affiliate Information                          |
 ----------------------------------------- | ------------- |